yngtodd/frame/README.md

 After talking about how well language models might fare when it comes to frame semantics, I thought this would be an interesting test.
-With framenet in hand, I decided to fine tune a standard pretrained Seq2Seq model, `t5`, where the input data is a sample sentence from frament, and the associated summary is the frame definition associated with that sentence.
+With framenet in hand, I decided to fine tune a standard pretrained Seq2Seq model, `t5`, where the input data is a sample sentence from framenet, and the given summary is the frame definition associated with that sentence.

 ## Setup